COFFEE AT NESPRESSO

 Dark roasted South American Arabicas with a touch of Robusta bring out the subtle cocoa and roasted cereal notes in this full-bodied decaffeinated Espresso.

-Three gourmet Variations on the Livanto Grand Cru, flavoured with natural aromas of exceptional finesse.
-Best enjoyed in a 40 ml short cup.
+Three gourmet variations on the Livanto Grand Cru, flavoured with natural aromas of exceptional finesse.
+Best enjoyed in a short cup, 40ml.

 A balanced harmony between the rich and the velvety aromas of vanilla and the mellow flavour of the Livanto Grand Cru.
 A blend distinguished by its full flavour, infinitely smooth and silky on the palate.

-Dark and bitter chocolate notes meet the caramelised roast of the Livanto Grand Cru.
+Dark and bitter chocolate notes meet the caramelized roast of the Livanto Grand Cru.
 A rich combination reminiscent of a square of dark chocolate.

 The sweet flavour of caramel softens the roasted notes of the Livanto Grand Cru.
-This delicate gourmet pairing evokes the creaminess of soft toffee.
+This delicate gourmet marriage evokes the creaminess of soft toffee.